Skip to content

 functional units of processor - computer structure architecture

-Functional Units of Processor
+Functional Units of the Processor

 1. Execution unit (includes ALU)